mitdbg/palimpzest/README.md

 ## Python Demo
+#### NOTE: we are in the process of refactoring our demos; please check back in a day or two
 Below are simple instructions to run pz on a test data set of enron emails that is included with the system:

 - Initialize the configuration by running `pz init`.